 After these changes, follow the procedures in the Installing or Upgrading Policy section to make usage of the new stores effective.

 Credentials and other configuration parameters can be set as values when deploying the policy (drools) subchart.
 Please refer to PDP-D Default Values for the current default values.
 It is strongly recommended that sensitive information is secured appropriately before using in production.

 Additional customization can be applied to the PDP-D. Custom configuration goes under the “resources” directory of the drools subchart (oom/kubernetes/policy/charts/drools/resources).
-This requires rebuilding the policy subchart (see section Rebuilding and/or modifying the Policy Charts).
+This requires rebuilding the policy subchart (see section Installing or Upgrading Policy).